Gabrielle-Tobermann/gitsub-e14-team-2-electric-boogaloo/README.md

 2. Repositories Page
 3. Projects Page
 4. Packages Page
+- A flexbox row with Profile card and header containing titles/logos for Packages
+- A flexbox column containg the package cards and form to create new packages
+- Ability to create and delete packages
+- Reponsive design for mobile use
+-
 5. Organizations Page
 - One flexbox div for responsive design, which holds two columns, the second column has multiple rows
 - First column for Profile Card